wp-plugins/users-ultra/readme.txt

 <strong>Recent New Features:</strong><br>
 <pre>

+06-08-2014 -- Users can check their orders through their dashboard.
 05-31-2014 -- Admin can set how many posts and block category selection.
 05-30-2014 -- Photo Categories, now you can categorize photos.
 05-27-2014 -- New look for the users profile has been implemented.